|

 was his weapon?
 A Bren machine gun mounted in a custom shoulder stock.
 A Bren

 gun is made to be fired laying down.
-It has two legs attached to the front of
+It has two bi-pod legs attached to the front

-is a Bren gun being fired the normal way.
-Can
+is a video of a Bren gun being fired the normal way.
+Photo at right also.

-you imagine the recoil that gun would have if you took off the legs and mounted
+Can you imagine the recoil that gun would have if you took off the bi-pod legs

-it in a wood shoulder stock and stood up to fire it?
-When the Sgt.
-Major fired
+and mounted it in a custom wood shoulder stock and stood up to fire it?
+When the

-it to prove he could handle it, we kids were in awe, as were any missionary military
+Sgt.
+Major fired it to prove he could handle it, we kids were in awe, as were

 he fired the gun he would stand on a gravel parking area, rigid as steel, and